String attractors and bi-infinite words: Preliminaries

 A shift space is \emph{aperiodic} if it does not contain any purely periodic words.
 It is \emph{minimal} if the only shift spaces it contains are itself and $\emptyset$.
-Equivalently, a shift space is minimal if and only if it is the orbit closure of each of its elements.
-Moreover, the elements of a minimal shift space are all uniformly recurrent and have the same language.
+Equivalently, a shift space is minimal if and only if it is the orbit closure of each of its words.
+All words of a minimal shift space are uniformly recurrent and share the same language.